Reflections For the Road

 All of this explains my protracted silence during the most recent periods of my life.
 Although the desire to write was always present, the ability to process reality came into question.
 Sometimes openly speaking our minds only provides our enemies with the necessary ammunition to one day silence us using our own words.
 But aside from the caustic envy of those who take an avid interest in our lives only to debase what they cannot understand, a major existential transition was also in progress.
 Updating this journal then became a burden too ponderous to bear, calling into question the importance of conveying to paper my latest thoughts.
 While traversing one of life´s most important transitional moments, it seemed premature to make any considerations before having the requisite time and breadth of perspective to do so.

-As the story of our lives is written, perhaps not every page is of equal value.
+Perhaps as the story of our lives is written, not every page is of equal value.
 Some pages are considerably more memorable, signaling the end of a difficult chapter or the start of a new hopeful one.
 These are transitional moments, sometimes arriving with no warning, sometimes expected with due care.
 They are disconcerting interludes between a close, tangible past and a distant, protean future, one still taking discernible shape before our eyes.
 These transitional moments may involve traveling to a distant land or traveling to a new destination within ourselves.
 Whichever the case may be, a respect for time and breadth of perspective are always required before the true significance of these transitional moments can be properly understood.

 While currently in the process of relocating and changing professions, it should come as no surprise that one such transitional moment has dawned on me.
-But while trying to move forward, the need to recede a few steps back first presented itself.
+But while trying to move forward, the need to first recede a few steps back first presented itself.
 Having decided to prioritize my physical and spiritual well-being above all professional considerations, the requisite time will now be taken to regain my physical form while preserving the spiritual peace so characteristic of the Christian way of life.
 The concomitant goal is to resume writing regularly as a matter of personal habit, but whether this proves tenable remains to be seen.

 There is a ravenous world out that there that now seems to openly conspire against my every dream and continued chance of success.
 The bitter envy so many nurtured for all I once deemed to be a trivial part of daily, mundane, human existence made me consider taking refuge in silence, as so many others have before.
 The envious try to destroy the object of their unspoken desire only to preserve their feeble sense of self-esteem.
 But when envy fails to destroy the envious, it may very well destroy the object of its unconfessed admiration.
 Tragically, those of us who least understand envy are the ones most likely to be attacked by it.
 Going forward, writing openly about life as it unfolds may only seem to invite further wanton abuse.
-Perhaps the only upside of taking significant damage in life is gaining the requisite spiritual fortitude to absorb blows that would otherwise fell weaker beings.
+Perhaps the only upside of taking significant punishment in life is gaining the requisite spiritual fortitude to absorb blows that would otherwise fell weaker beings.

 When there is so much to be said, and such a great desire to do so, one should never accept numbing silence as a craven refuge for the weary.
 Having a sincere commitment to understanding the truth of one´s life will certainly strengthen our spirit.
 Although becoming stronger than before is certainly not an easy task, being preemptively scared of the opposition is to concede defeat even before the war has commenced.
 Learning that a short-lived defeat has only been a temporary imposition dictated by circumstances well beyond my control, the education once afforded by past victories is what guarantees the resumption of my journey towards a peaceful, more welcoming future.
 If only one certainty can be had, the starting point of every challenging journey is the belief that the final destination is a drastic improvement on the current one.
 Only this hope justifies traveling down the sometimes torturous and seemingly endless road leading towards redemption.
 As we travel headlong into the future, only this hope justifies saving these reflections for the road.